APY/APYDataGridBundle/README.md

 What is DataGridBundle?
 -----------------

-goal is to create datagrid for Symfony2 highly inspired by Zfdatagrid and Magento Grid
+datagrid for Symfony2 highly inspired by Zfdatagrid and Magento Grid

+planed features:

  - sorting
  - magento like filters but highly customizable